gravitational/teleport/docs/3.0/architecture.md

    ssh keypair associated with this web session.
    Auth server starts serving [OpenSSH ssh-agent protocol](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.agent) to the proxy.
-4. From the SSH node's perspective it's a regular SSH client connection that is authenticated using OpenSSH certificate, so no special logic is needed.
+4. From the SSH node's perspective, it's a regular SSH client connection that is authenticated using an OpenSSH certificate, so no special logic is needed.

 !!! tip "NOTE":
-    Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic and re-encodes for SSH client connection.
+    When using the web UI, Teleport Proxy terminates the traffic and re-encodes for SSH client connection.

 ### SSH Proxy